 The Rotary Club of Haenertsburg was Chartered on 16 February 2001 under the sponsorship of the Pietersburg 100 Club.
-There were 25 Charter members and over the years this number has fluctuated up and down, but now stands at 22 active and 2 Honorary Members.
-Four of the original Charter members – Maurice and Chrisna Stander, Bernard van den Dool and Deneys Barry are still serving Rotarians in Haenertsburg.
-There are 11 women and 11 men presently in the club.
-The current President is Paddy Ansell, whose year in office runs from 1 July 2017 to 30 June 2018.
+There were 25 Charter members and over the years this number has fluctuated up and down, but now stands at 25 active and 1 Honorary Member.
+Three of the original Charter members – Maurice & Chrisna Stander and Deneys Barry are still serving Rotarians in Haenertsburg.
+Of the 25 active members, 18 are based in Haenertsburg/Magoebaskloof and the other 7 comprise the Haenertsburg Rotary Satellite Club who are based in Tzaneen.
+There are 14 women and 11 men in the Club.
+The current President is Amy Taylor (youngest President of our Club!) whose year in office runs from 1 July 2021 to 30 June 2022.

-The club members come from a wide range of professions, from lawyer to civil engineer, to teacher to financial and insurance managers and some retired professionals.
-The club members meet once a week on a Wednesday at 18h00 for 18h30 in their own clubhouse – the Rotary Moth Hall situated behind the Village Hall on Rissik Street, which is the main business street in this quaint little village.
-There is Fellowship time after the meeting when members socialise and enjoy a meal together.
+The club members come from a wide range of professions, from lawyer to civil engineer, teacher to financial and insurance managers, some retired professionals, marketing professionals, NGO administrators and a restaurant owner.
+With the relaxing of Covid restrictions on numbers at indoor gatherings, a restricted number of Club members meet in the Club House every Wednesday at 18h00 for 18h30 and the rest join for a hybrid meeting on Zoom.
+The Rotary Club House is the Rotary Moth Hall situated behind the Village Hall on Rissik Street, which is the main business street in this quaint little village.
+Fellowship is after the meeting when members socialise and enjoy a meal together.
 The Moth Hall is one of the oldest buildings in Haenertsburg, having originally been the Magistrate’s Court and later used by the MOTHS organisation in the area.